-The Company will, for the account of DHHi, BHHi, CHHi, FHHi and IHHi Classes of Shares (collectively or individually "Hedged Inflation Classes of Shares") engage in inflation hedging transactions to preserve, to the extent possible, the real return of the Classes of Shares instead of the nominal return of the Classes of Shares concerned.
+The Company will, for the account of Hedged Inflation Classes of Shares engage in inflation hedging transactions to preserve, to the extent possible, the real return of the Classes of Shares instead of the nominal return of the Classes of Shares concerned.
+Please note that for Hedged Inflation Classes of Shares the benchmark of the Fund will not be appropriate to measure the performance of these Classes of Shares and therefore no benchmark will be used to measure the performance.